 Root Canal Therapy New York City

 Tooth decay, trauma or cracks can cause the nerves of teeth to die and chronic dental pain.
 When this occurs your tooth can often still be saved with root canal therapy.
-Chronic pain, swelling, sensitivity to hot or cold, or a darkening tooth, are signs that a root canal problem exists.
+Chronic pain, swelling, sensitivity to hot or cold, or a darkening tooth, are signs that a problem exists.
 Digital images and X-rays are used to confirm proper treatment.

 Your root canal can be done under sedation if you are apprehensive about the procedure, or you have been uncomfortable at the dentist in the past.
-During root canal treatment, the dentist cleans out the infected nerve area within the roots.
+During treatment, the dentist cleans out the infected nerve area within the roots.
 After all the nerve has been removed, the canals are sealed to prevent a future root canal infection.